Welcome to our blog! We share the charm and differences of traditional Japanese fashion, including Kimono, Yukata, and Furisode.

 • Always wrap right side first

 Right side underneath, left side on top.
-Left-side-first is reserved for funeral attire in Japan.
+This is the most important rule of yukata wearing in Japan.

 • Take small, graceful steps

-The narrow hem of a yukata naturally creates a more refined gait.
+The narrow hem naturally creates a more refined gait.
 Embrace it — it looks incredibly elegant!

 • Hold your sleeve when eating